Landlord capital gains tax is a tax levied on the profit made from selling a rental property that has appreciated in value.

 For non UK residents the disposal of all properties must be reported, and CGT generally paid within the same 60 day period.

-Limited companies are subject to corporation tax and not capital gains tax.
+Landlords who have set up rental properties in a limited company are subject to corporation tax and not capital gains tax.

 Limited company landlords will need to pay corporation tax on the sale of a property with the profit taxed at a minium rate of 19%.